Context Window Anxiety: Countering Premature Task Closure¶

 The instruction mirrors how Anthropic's best-practices documentation recommends using emphasis for compliance-critical rules: "IMPORTANT" and "YOU MUST" phrasing improves adherence when standard instructions are ignored.

-3. Token Budget Transparency¶
+3. Token budget transparency¶

-- Include a token budget field in your system prompt that the harness updates each turn
+Practical approaches: - Include a token budget field in your system prompt that the harness updates each turn - Use a status line showing current context usage (Claude Code supports custom status lines)

-When to Apply¶
+When to apply¶

 Context window anxiety is most damaging in:

-- Extended development sessions where premature closure abandons in-progress refactors
+- Extended development sessions, where premature closure abandons in-progress refactors

-- Multi-step research tasks where early summarization drops relevant findings
+- Multi-step research tasks, where early summarization drops relevant findings

-- Complex planning tasks where the model stops generating sub-tasks before the plan is complete
+- Complex planning tasks, where the model stops generating sub-tasks before the plan is complete

 It is less relevant for short, single-turn interactions where context fill is not a concern.